App Academy is an immersive web development and job placement

 requirements beside a passion for building cool stuff.
 You do

 need to be comfortable using a computer.
-You won't need a
+A college degree is not

 What kind of time commitment does App Academy require?

-The class will be rewarding, but it will not be easy.
+The program will be rewarding, but it will not be easy.
 On

 What is the application process?
 What makes a successful application?